‘So Cluck’n Good’: Baskin-Robbins launches new Chick’n & Waffles flavor

 MEMPHIS, Tenn.
-(WREG) — Baskin-Robbins is giving chicken and waffle lovers a new way to enjoy the infamous brunch duo.
+(WREG) — Baskin-Robbins is giving chicken and waffle lovers a new way to enjoy the famous brunch duo.

-The ice cream brand launched Chick’n & Waffles, its new Flavor of the Month, Wednesday.
+The ice cream brand on Wednesday launched Chick’n & Waffles, its new Flavor of the Month.

 The interesting frozen treat features buttermilk waffle-flavored ice cream with “crispy chick’n and waffle flavored bites” topped with a bourbon maple syrup flavored swirl.

 The company said the new flavor was made to mimic the taste of fried chicken, saying it contains “0% real chicken and is 100% delicious.”
-On their website, the company says the ice cream is “So Cluck’n Good.”
+On its website, the company says the ice cream is “so Cluck’n Good.”

 “At Baskin-Robbins, we pride ourselves on bringing innovative flavors to the market, which is why when we saw the growing popularity of Chicken & Waffles on menus, we knew we had to create a bold flavor that would change the way our guests enjoy Chick’n & Waffles,” said Hannah Suits, Director of Brand Marketing for Baskin-Robbins.